Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Results and Discussion

-Figure~\ref{Fig3} shows the optimized structures of the (8,0) CNT with an adsorbed nicotine and a caffeine molecules.
-As shown in figure~\ref{Fig3}(a), the nicotine molecule prefers to contact with the CNT through its six-membered ring rather than its five-memebered ring.
-Moreover, the most stable binding gemoetry appears similar to Bernal (``AB'') stacking of graphite with the binding energy of $E_b\approx0.46$~eV and the binding distance of $d_b \approx 3.29$~\AA.
-On the other hand, the caffeine molecule is bound to the CNT stronger than the nicotine molecule by almost twice.
+Figure~\ref{Fig3} shows the optimized structures of the (8, 0) CNTs with adsorbed nicotine and caffeine molecules.
+As shown in Fig.~\ref{Fig3}a, the nicotine molecule prefers to contact with the CNT through its six-membered ring rather than its five-membered ring.
+Moreover, the most stable binding geometry appears similar to Bernal (``AB'') stacking of graphite with the binding energy of $E_b\approx0.46$~eV and the binding distance of $d_b \approx 3.29$~\AA.
+On the other hand, the caffeine molecule is bound to the CNT stronger than the nicotine molecule (almost twice).
 Its binding energy and distance are $E_b \approx 0.88$~eV and $d_b \approx 3.25$~\AA, respectively.
+It is noteworthy that according to an {\em ab initio} study of Debbichi {\em et al.}, the binding energy of antracene on the (10, 10) CNT is $\sim$ 1 eV when the van der Waals interaction is considered.\cite{Debbichi} Our charge analysis demonstrates that no appreciable charge transfer occurs between the molecules and the CNT.
+Then, what makes the difference in the binding energy for the two types of molecules?
+Unlike nicotine, a hexagon and a pentagon in caffeine are both on the same plane, and thus this planar structure enhances the $\pi$ stacking with the CNT surface.
 In contrast to AB stacking in the nicotine adsorption, the caffeine molecule prefers ``AA'' to AB stacking, which is only $\sim$ 5 meV less stable though.